geotools/geotools/docs/user/extension/brewer/index.rst

 	"ColorBrewer" appear in their name, without prior written permission of Cynthia Brewer.

-In keeping with the above license the GeoTools does an written permission to use the name "ColorBrewer".
+In keeping with the above license GeoTools does have written permission to use the name "ColorBrewer".
 Thanks Cynthia for your contribution to the state of the art.